 Deadline and Submission

-Six copies of a 4-7 minute, DVD video tour of the unit in either the full or compact size.
-The video will be judged on content, not quality.
-However, quality should be adequate to allow the viewer to evaluate the unit and narration is important.
+- Seven copies and one original of a 4-7 minute professional quality DVD video tour of the unit in either the full or compact size (.avi format).
+Narration describing functionality is important.
 For judging purposes, the institution/unit must remain anonymous.
-We recommend that videos concentrate on patient rooms, show real patient situations or activities, staff work areas, and amenities for families.
+We recommend that the video showcase the entire unit, for example, the patient rooms, staff work areas, amenities for families, etc., and depict real patient situations or activities.
 We also recommend that explanations of unique uses and design features are emphasized and that describing the obvious, common features or manufactured equipment items be avoided.
 All the judges are familiar with standard unit usage, equipment and structure.

 Critieria and Notfication

 The citation is awarded to the entry that best resolves both functional and humanitarian issues in a unique and complimentary manner.
 The focus is on planning and design characteristics rather than process or administrative features.
 Units are reviewed in a blinded fashion according to the following criteria: